PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 ![CSAT survey](../images/blog/nps-csat-ces/csat-survey.png)

-CSAT is great because it can be targeted to specific parts of your app, helping you identify where exactly users feel satisfied and where they don't.
+CSAT can target specific parts of your app, helping you identify where exactly users feel satisfied and where they don't.
 This makes it easy to find out where you can improve your UX.

 ### How to calculate CSAT score

-Responses are grouped into three categories:
+Responses are grouped into two categories:

 - **Positive responses** – people who respond with 4 or 5 if your scale is from 1-5 (or 8, 9, or 10 if your scale is from 1-10).
 - **Everyone else**